XXX (video game): Reception

 Reviewers acknowledged the resemblance of the motorcycle levels to the Road Rash series.
 Provo regarded them as the game's most enjoyable aspect, while Ricciardi said they were "cool-looking, but not very exciting", and Harris considered the first motorcycle level to be a significant spike in difficulty following the first two levels.
 Kosmina deemed the motorcycle levels on a whole incredibly difficult due to an overabundance of enemies and obstacles and poor collision detection in regard to xXx's punches and kicks.
 Kato dismissed the levels as an uninteresting and paltry imitation.

 Assessments of the visuals were generally positive.
 Steinberg and Provo commended the large size and fluid animation of the character sprites, though Harris found the animation for xXx to be "a little too goofy to watch" due to his gun being perpetually aimed.
 He additionally ridiculed the characters' lack of resemblance to their film appearances, which prompted speculation that the film license excluded the actors' likenesses, and remarked on Samuel L. Jackson's character that "I've seen guys at McDonalds that bear better resemblance than the likeness the artists created for this game".
 Kosmina noted the variety of the enemy characters, though he likened xXx's appearance to "Patrick Stewart in a pair of trackpants".
 Steinberg and Provo admired the colorful and detailed backgrounds and settings, with Kosmina singling out the subway and catacomb levels.
 Harris, however, considered the backgrounds to be harshly drawn with rigid angles and with a confusing perspective.
 The motorcycle levels were said to be smoothly animated and showcased the Game Boy Advance's modest 3D capabilities well, though Harris was distracted by the singular repeating texture tile used for the ground.

-Kosmina enjoyed the techno soundtrack despite not finding it memorable, and was amused by the enemies' pained vocalizations.
-Harris described the range of background music as "decent" and "mellow", while Provo complimented the soundtrack as "fast-paced and ha[ving] a theatrical quality to it that doesn't seem rehashed or overblown".
+The techno soundtrack was also positively covered, with Provo complimenting its fast pace and refined "theatrical quality".